Skip to content

 Within settings, all these words are reserved:

-• name: the playbook name
+• name: specifies the name of the Playbook.

-• description: a description of the playbook
+• description: provides a description of the Playbook.

-• mitigation: how to mitigate the risk
+• mitigation: describes how to address potential risks.

 Within a test, you may define: